 Cervical cancer screening

-- New screening guidelines were introduced by the American Society of Colposcopy and Cervical Pathology (ASCCP) in 2019.
+- New screening guidelines were introduced by the American Society of Colposcopy and Cervical Pathology (ASCCP), American Cancer Society (ACS), and the American College of Obstetricians and Gynecologists (ACOG) in 2020.
+For average-risk patients, they include three screening strategies:

-- Routine screening intervals: apply to asymptomatic individuals who do not require surveillance (see “Screening interval” for Pap Smear” and “HPV DNA Testing”)
+- Routine screening intervals for asymptomatic individuals who do not require surveillance:

-- The frequency of surveillance will depend on the individual's screening results and calculated risk for developing cervical cancer.
+- Frequency of retesting depends on the individual's screening results and calculated risk for developing cervical cancer: 12 months–< 5 years

 Papanicolaou test (Pap smear/cervical cytology)